tc39/proposal-measure/README.md

 ## Constructor

 * `Measure(value, {unit, precision, exponent, usage})`.
 Constructs a Measure with `value` as the numerical value of the Measure and `unit` as the unit of measurement, with the optional `precision` parameter used to specify the precision of the measurement.
 In the case of `unit` values indicating mixed units, the `value` is given in terms of the quantity of the *largest* unit.
-If no unit is provided, the value of unit is "dimensionless".
-Exponent indicates the power to which the underlying unit is raised; `exponent` of 2 on an object with "centimeter" as the `unit` value indicates centimeter-squared.
+If no unit is provided, the value of unit is `"dimensionless"`. `exponent` indicates the power to which the underlying unit is raised; `exponent` of 2 on an object with "centimeter" as the `unit` value indicates centimeter-squared.

 The object prototype would provide the following methods:

 * `convertTo(unit, precision)`.
 This method returns a Measure in the scale indicated by the `unit` parameter, with the value of the new Measure being the value of the Measure it is called on converted to the new scale.
-The `precision` parameter is optional.

 * `toString()`.
 This method returns a string representation of the unit.